allinbits/cosmos-cash/docs/architecture/README.md

 new.
 The spec is much more compressed and streamlined summary of everything as it stands today.

-If recorded decisions turned out to be lacking, convene a discussion, record the new decisions here, and then modify the code to match.
+If recorded decisions turned out to be lacking the required substance, the process is to convene a discussion, record the new decisions here, and then modify the code to match.

 ## Creating new ADR